top of page

 • Hudson Valley Artists, The Samuel Dorsky Museum of Art, New Paltz, NY

-• RISD Biennial, The Claire Olivia Fine Art, New York, NY
+• RISD Biennial, Claire Olivia Fine Art, New York, NY

 • To Be Continued…, Art in General, New York, NY